FridaySalami/cookbook-chefstore/src/content/recipes/fluffy-buttermilk-pancakes.md

 ## Why You'll Love These

-These pancakes don’t just *fill a plate*, they fill a room—with the smell of browned butter, warm vanilla, and the soft sizzle of batter hittin’ cast iron.
-They're light but hearty, simple but somehow sacred—like that first cup of coffee on a quiet morning.
-Best part?
-They come together in one bowl, and disappear even quicker off the plate.
+These pancakes rise like the morning sun.
+They’re soft inside, golden outside, and carry just enough tang from the buttermilk to keep you coming back.
+You make them in one bowl.
+You flip them with confidence.
+And when the maple syrup hits the top of that warm stack, you know it was worth getting out of bed.

 ## Ingredients

-- 2 cups all-purpose flour
+- 2 Cups All-Purpose Flour
-- 2 tablespoons sugar
+- 2 Tablespoons Sugar
-- 1 teaspoon baking powder
+- 1 Teaspoon Baking Powder
-- 1/2 teaspoon baking soda
-- 1/2 teaspoon salt
-- 2 cups buttermilk (or milk + 1 tbsp vinegar if you're out)
+- ½ Teaspoon Baking Soda
+- ½ Teaspoon Salt
+- 2 Cups Buttermilk (Or Milk Plus 1 Tablespoon Vinegar)
-- 2 large eggs
+- 2 Large Eggs
-- 1/4 cup unsalted butter, melted
+- ¼ Cup Unsalted Butter, Melted
-- 1 teaspoon vanilla extract
+- 1 Teaspoon Vanilla Extract

 ## Instructions

+1. **Combine the dry ingredients**
-1. In a large bowl, whisk together the flour, sugar, baking powder, baking soda, and salt.
-Smells like Sunday already.
+   In a large bowl, whisk together the flour, sugar, baking powder, baking soda, and salt.

+2. **Mix the wet ingredients**
-2. In another bowl (or a big jug if you're feelin’ rustic), mix the buttermilk, eggs, melted butter, and vanilla.
+   In a separate bowl or jug, whisk the buttermilk, eggs, melted butter, and vanilla extract until well blended.

-3. Gently fold wet into dry.
-Don't overwork it—just until it's shaggy and mixed.
-Lumps are fine.
-Like life.
+3. **Bring it together**
+   Pour the wet mixture into the dry ingredients.
+Stir gently with a spatula or spoon until just combined.
+The batter should be thick and lumpy.
+Do not overmix.

+4. **Heat the pan**
-4. Heat a griddle or non-stick pan over medium heat.
-Add a touch of butter and let it whisper.
+   Place a non-stick skillet or griddle over medium heat.
+Add a little butter or oil.
+Let it melt and begin to sizzle softly.

+5. **Cook the pancakes**
-5. Pour about 1/4 cup of batter per pancake.
-Let 'em cook until bubbles form on the top—2 to 3 minutes.
+   Pour about ¼ cup of batter per pancake onto the hot surface.
+Cook for 2 to 3 minutes, until bubbles form on top and the edges begin to look set.
+Flip and cook for another 1 to 2 minutes until golden brown and cooked through.

-6. Flip with confidence.
-Cook the other side till golden and proud, about 1–2 more minutes.
-7. Stack ‘em high, drizzle with maple syrup, and throw a few berries on there if you're feelin’ poetic.
+6. **Serve hot**
+   Stack onto warm plates.
+Serve immediately with your favorite toppings.

 ## Tips

-- Use real buttermilk if you’ve got it—it makes all the difference.
+- Real buttermilk brings the best tang and texture
-- A little cinnamon or lemon zest in the batter?
-Chef’s kiss.
+- Add a pinch of cinnamon or lemon zest for extra brightness
-- Leftovers (if you ever have 'em) freeze like a dream.
-Reheat in the toaster, like a secret gift to your future self.
+- Leftovers freeze well.
+Reheat in the toaster for quick, cozy mornings

 ## Goes Great With

-- Crispy bacon or veggie sausages
+- Crispy Bacon or Veggie Sausages
+- Berries and a Dollop of Yoghurt
-- A hot mug of coffee
+- A Cup of Strong Coffee and Nowhere to Be

-- That feeling when no one's rushin’ ya
+---

+> **Pancakes like these don’t need occasion.
+They make the occasion.**